glowsplint/referencer/README.md

 # Referencer

 Referencer is a Bible study annotation tool which makes it easy to cross-reference multiple passages from different parts of the Bible.
+It is written in Vue, Python and TypeScript.

 ## To-do

 ### Selecting a passage

-- As a user, when I type into the search bar, I want to be able to add the passage into Section A/B of the screen.

 - As a user, I want to be able to create a room so that I can collaborate in real-time with other people.